Willis Meehan: Background

 Born in Auckland, New Zealand, Meehan moved to New South Wales, Australia, at a young age and played his junior football for the West Ryde Aliens and Wyong Roos before being signed by the Sydney Roosters.

 Playing career

 In 2013 and 2014, Meehan played for the Sydney Roosters' NYC team.
 In 2013, he played for the Australian Schoolboys.
 In Round 14 of the 2014 NRL season, Meehan made his NRL debut for the Roosters against the Newcastle Knights.
 On 2 September 2014, he was named at in the 2014 NYC Team of the Year.
 In 2015, Meehan was stood down by the Roosters after being charged with robbery in company and assault occasioning actual bodily harm.
 He was sacked by the club in July 2015.

 Meehan later played for Manly and the Auburn Warriors in the lower grades.
 In 2017, he signed a contract with Parramatta but was blocked from playing in the NRL for the 2017 NRL season.
-He instead played for the clubs feeder team Wentworthville.
+He instead played for the club's feeder team Wentworthville.